 5. Tested Rifles at The White House Campus

 He was a genius in many ways.
 He loved artillery and tested the rifles all by himself.
 Lincoln made sure to test-fire rifles to check their potential.
 It is a mark of a true leader taking the initiative in every action for the country.
 This artillery was for the Civil War that broke out in the US back then.

 6. Came On The Front lines During The Battle

 He came on the front lines while Stevens Fort was attacked in 1894.
 It was a dire situation as Lincoln came very close to a bullet shot and escaped harmlessly.
 It is worth mentioning that the Colonel in the battle called him a fool because he entered the gunfire zone amidst the two-day battle.
 The US finally won the battle.

 7. Never Slept in His Bedroom

 He was a man who worked day and night.
-After assuming the office of president, he slept in his office at night.
+After assuming the president’s office, he slept in his office at night.
 Lincoln was exceptional in the ways that no other leader in the world could parallel him.
 He attended a meeting with the cabinet and signed some essential documents that changed the face of the US.